Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 ## Compilation and Analysis

 Navigate to the `MultiKernel` directory.
-In the `Makefile` three methods are defined:
+In the `Makefile`, three methods are defined:

 - `aie`
   - Compiles the graph and the kernels